Every cover letter varies from post to post, from job to job and from industry to industry.

 Use short, concise sentences.
 Too much text overwhelms a reviewer's eyes.
 You only get a few moments of their attention, so make your strong points stand out.

 Include your coursework and academic projects.
 Don't be hesitant to do so, especially if you have no work experience.
 What else are you supposed to put?
 Include any charity or community service work.
 Sometimes people help with projects for a family member or religious organization, don't be afraid to use that.

 List your achievements.
-High grade averages and test scores never fail to impress.
-Low grade averages and test scores should never be spoken of.
+High-grade averages and test scores never fail to impress.
+Low-grade and test scores should never be spoken of.
 Ever.